carldorn/carldorn/README.md

 ---

 ## **🚀 About Me**
 Hey there!
 I’m **Carl Dorn**, a hobbyist programmer who loves tinkering with code.
-This GitHub account (`carlDorn`) is my digital sandbox—where I build random projects, break things, and (sometimes) fix them.
+This GitHub account (`carlDorn`) is my digital sandbox where I build random projects, break things, and (sometimes) fix them.
 No corporate agendas here, just pure **#JustForFun**

 ---